Bangladesh University of Professionals: Admission process

 Bangladesh University of Professionals (BUP) follows a structured admission process for undergraduate programs, including specific eligibility criteria, an application procedure, and an admission test.

 Library and archives

 The BUP Library and Archive began in 2010 with around 500 books, housed in a 200-square-foot room on the 3rd floor of the MIST Administrative Building.
 Over the years, it has expanded twice, in 2018 and 2021.
 As of June 2024, the library's collection comprises mainly department-related materials, with 28,063 books and 6,096 journals/magazines.
 Users can independently check out and return materials through an RFID-based library management system.
 In addition to a cyber corner, users also have off-campus access to 12 international e-resources via RemoteXs.
 Library services are continuously monitored and ensured for quality.

 Accommodation halls

-The Bangladesh University of Professionals (BUP) is a relatively new institution and currently lacks a dedicated hall building.
-To address student accommodation needs, the university has rented eight buildings in Mirpur DOSH.
-At present, around 400 students are residing in these rented accommodations.
+BUP has constructed two 14-story residential halls in the BUP residential area—one designated for male students and one for female students—providing accommodation for up to 2,000 students...